2003 Pacific typhoon season: Typhoon Kujira (Amang)

-Kujira developed from a broad area of disturbed weather as a tropical depression on April 9 well removed from any landmasses.
-Shortly after development, Kujira quickly intensified in its early stages, and was upgraded to a tropical storm just two days after cyclogenesis.
-Strengthening slowed afterwards, though the storm attained typhoon intensity on April 14.
-Intensification continued and late on April 15, Kujira reached its peak intensity with winds of 165 km/h and a minimum barometric pressure of 930 mbar (hPa; 27.46 inHg).
-Following peak intensity, Kujira would begin to track northwest and oscillate in strength, cresting an additional two times in intensity.
-On April 21, the typhoon was downgraded to tropical storm intensity and began to track erratically for several days east of Taiwan.
-However, on April 24, Kujira would resume a northward track and begin to weaken, and on April 24 was downgraded to tropical depression strength as it made landfall on Kyushu.
-Following landfall, Kujira transitioned into an extratropical cyclone on April 25, which persisted until crossing the International Dateline towards the end of April 2003.
+A tropical depression formed on April 9, which moved westward.
+It strengthened into Tropical Storm Kujira on Apil 11, which attained typhoon status three days later.
+Late on April 15, Kujira reached its peak intensity with winds of 165 km/h and a minimum barometric pressure of 930 mbar (hPa; 27.46 inHg).
+Afterward, the typhoon's intensity fluctuated as it passed east of the Philippines and Taiwan, with eventual weakening as it turned to the north.
+On April 24, Kujira was downgraded to tropical depression strength as it made landfall on Kyushu.
+Afterward, Kujira transitioned into an extratropical cyclone on April 25, which persisted until crossing the International Dateline.

 Shortly after developing, Kujira caused two fatalities in Pohnpei in addition to minor agricultural and infrastructural damage; similar effects were felt in Guam.
-Several days later, the typhoon prompted cyclone warnings and other precautionary measures in the Philippines after forecasts indicated the potential for strong winds and rain.
-However, ultimately any effects in the archipelago associated with Kujira remained minimal.
-The typhoon also prompted warning products in Taiwan, making it the first April typhoon since 1978 to cause such a feat.
-Unlike in the Philippines, however, Kujira would bring significant rainfall to Taiwan.
+Kujira was the first typhoon since 1978 to prompt typhoon warnings in Taiwan.
+It brought significant rainfall to the island.
 Effects from the typhoon were most significant in Japan, particularly in the Ryukyu Islands.
 Strong winds, rain, and waves caused US$230,000 (¥27.8 million) in agricultural damage on Ishigaki Island.
 One person was killed due to injuries resulting from the waves.
 In Kyushu, heavy rainfall, peaking at 196 mm in Ōita Prefecture, was reported.
-Overall, despite its distance away from land and weak intensity at the time of its sole landfall, Kujira resulted in three fatalities.